ernestgwilsonii/Soundboard/conductor/tracks/featured_sidebar_20251221/plan.md

 ## Phase 4: Favorites and Pinned Functionality
 - [x] Task: Implement the "Favorite/Pin" toggle button on the soundboard view page. ecfb55c
 - [x] Task: Create the AJAX or standard route to handle the toggle action. ecfb55c
-- [ ] Task: Implement the "Favorites & Pinned" section in the sidebar.
+- [x] Task: Implement the "Favorites & Pinned" section in the sidebar. ecfb55c
-- [ ] Task: Verify that pinning a board instantly updates the sidebar list.
+- [x] Task: Verify that pinning a board instantly updates the sidebar list.
+8dc3aec
 - [ ] Task: Conductor - User Manual Verification 'Favorites and Pinned Functionality' (Protocol in workflow.md)